rosary workshop - Hunt Museum Galway Rosaries

 GALWAY ROSARIES - 17c - 18c

 We were unfamiliar with the Galway Rosary so this was a great find for the Rosary Museum.
-The tubular cross was a total surprise since we had purchased one several years ago for the web site and had no idea why there was not loop at the top.
-We did not have any idea of its age or where it came from but could see the Spanish influence in the corpus design.
+The tubular cross was a total surprise since we had purchased one several years ago for the web site and had no idea of its age, origin or whay there was no loop at the top. we saw the Spanish influence in the corpus design.
 Now we know.

 AMBER GALWAY ROSARY - SILVER GALWAY ROSARY